Automattic/wp-calypso/client/blocks/comments/README.md

-# Reader Comments
+# Comments

-A component that displays comments in the Reader
+A component that displays threaded comments.

 ## Props